EIEC 261 / EU Regulation

 Aer Lingus is Ireland's flag carrier and IAG member — with transatlantic routes that generate valuable compensation claims.

 Aer Lingus is the flag carrier of Ireland and part of the IAG group (alongside British Airways, Iberia, and Vueling).
 Operating from Dublin (DUB) and Shannon (SNN) hubs, Aer Lingus specialises in transatlantic routes, leveraging Ireland's position as the closest European point to North America.
-Aer Lingus generally cooperates on valid EC261 claims, with a moderate rejection rate.
+Aer Lingus generally cooperates on valid EC261 claims, where valid claims may require persistence.

 Irish Aviation Authority (IAA) / UK CAA (UK-departing flights)